pergerch/GTT-DockerSession/PITCHME.md

 ---

-### Docker-compose
+### Docker-compose / Stacks

 Compose is a tool for defining and running multi-container Docker applications.
-A YAML file configures the required services.
+A YAML file configures the required services. _Side note: This is very similar to stacks in docker swarm_

 ```yaml
 version: '3'